liamross/interval-resizer/README.md

 ### Styling

-In this section I will refer to the components above by their className attributes.
+> In this section I will refer to the child components above by their className attributes.
 Naturally these can be anything and follow any structure, this is simply for ease of explaining.